 If your watch is waterproof, use a soft cloth and lukewarm water to clean it.
 Gently use a soft, moistened child’s toothbrush or toothpick to reach difficult spots.
 Rinse carefully and use a microfiber glass wipe to polish the crystal.
 Avoid getting water on a leather strap.

 For vintage watches, or those that you aren’t sure are waterproof, avoid the water!
 Watchmaker Kalle Slaap recommends using real chamois to clean everything, including the crystal.

 Keeping your watches lubricated and wound

-Keeping your watched lubricated and wound are important to storing watches when not in use.
+Keeping your watch lubricated and wound is important to storing watches when not in use.
 Watchmakers are divided about whether or not watches need to be kept running or not.
 However, one thing they agree on is that it’s vital that they are kept properly lubricated.
 The movement of a watch is its engine, and like any good engine, it needs proper lubrication to keep it running well.